Cinnamon Apple Enchiladas are an easy apple dessert that are warm, comforting, and full of taste that the whole family will love! Try today!

-When these sweet roll ups are done, the inner filling tastes like a hot apple pie and the tortillas act sort of like a crepe wrapped around the Apple Pie Enchiladas.
+When these sweet roll ups are done, the inner filling tastes like a hot apple pie and the tortillas act sort of like a crepe wrapped around the enchiladas.
 It’s perfect for when you’re craving an apple pie, but don’t want to go through all the effort.
 Plus, it’s an original and fun way to enjoy classic flavors.
 It’s the perfect quick dessert for a Fall night.
+This is a wonderfully easy and straightforward apple dessert recipe.
+The easiest and most delicious sweet cinnamon apple treat for a crowd!

 Ingredients